mkaczynski96/countloremipsum/README.md

 External API is consumed by WebClient.

 The first method is counting letters in the text.
-User sends a request with the number of paragraphs to generate, and the letter to count.
+User sends a request with the number of text paragraphs to generate, and the letter to count.
 API responses with a count number.

 For example: